FAQs for Current Transfer Applicants

 If you decide to apply, however, do not omit any college work from your application, even if you are positive it is not transferable.
 (Non-transferable courses/units will be removed by a UC Evaluator.)

-A: Transfer applicants do not need to take ACT/SAT exams.
-International applicants whose language of instruction is not English are also required to take either the Test of English as as Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+A: International students whose language of instruction is not English are required to take either the Test of English as as Foreign Language (TOEFL) or the International English Language Testing System (IELTS).